MetaMask/core/docs/writing-controllers.md

 };
 ```

-## Use standard naming for action types
+## Use standard naming scheme for action types

-Types for messenger actions should follow this naming:
+Types for messenger actions should follow this naming scheme:

 ```
 Controller name + Action identifier without controller name prefix + "Action"